Skip to content

 # Restart the cllama proxy without tearing down the whole pod

-claw compose restart cllama-passthrough
+claw compose restart cllama

 # View resource usage across the pod